NightlyEngine/NightlyEngine/README.md

 3. Navigate to the `Scripts` folder and double-click `Setup.bat`
 4. Double-click `GenerateProjectFiles.bat` and enter `vs2022` or `vs2019` when asked
 5. Open `NightlyEngine.sln` in the root folder and press Ctrl + Shift + B to build the entire solution

-Your project files will be written to `Engine/Build/{Configuration}/Engine/Source`, while the binaries will be stored in `Engine/Binaries`.
-You can now open the project using an IDE like Visual Studio.

 ## 📝 License